M-O-P-D/Police-Supply-Demand/README.md

 ### Dependencies

 Create a python environment with the required dependencies.
 To run the integrated model, you must start netlogo from within your virtualenv/conda env if you're using one.
 See [Usage](#usage) and [here](doc/stack.md) for more detail.

+To run the integrated model in headless mode on a compute cluster, see [batch](./doc/batch.md)

 ## Docker container